 Meet the quant investor and developer of the market avalanche detector

-I recently stumbled onto two interesting but unknown quantitative investment books which I am sure you will also find interesting.
+I recently stumbled onto two interesting and unknown quantitative investment books which I am sure you will also find interesting.

 The first one is called Quantitative Investing: Strategies to exploit stock market anomalies for all investors Published: 26th Aug 2013.